AlexandreBrown/GraphCreator/README.md

     - desiredNumberOfVertices : unsigned Int
     - desiredNumberOfEdges : unsigned Int
     - outputFormat : character
-      - d : Dot output format
+      - d : DOT output format
       - t : TP2 output format
 ### Examples
 - `GraphCreator 20 40 d`
-  - Creates a txt file with 20 vertices and 40 edges in the **dot** output format
+  - Creates a txt file with 20 vertices and 40 edges in the **DOT** output format
 - `GraphCreator 20 40 t`
   - Creates a txt file with 20 vertices and 40 edges in the **TP2** output format